 “Mma.
 Ramotswe did not believe in lying, but she did believe that there were occasions when one had to say things that were not completely true.
 We all do that, she thought…we all have to say things that are not strictly true in order to protect others from hurt.”

 To Mma.
 Ramotswe, the greatest good comes when we help others and avoid hurting them and there’s something very appealing about that.

 Mma.
 Ramotswe may be warm and compassionate but she has personal strength too.
 She goes up against implacable bureaucrats, self-important government officials and wealthy, influential “pillars of the community” without backing down.
 What’s appealing about this is her approach to these people.
 She always starts by assuming that they want to do the right thing and quite often that approach works.
 When it doesn’t she’s not afraid to tell them what she thinks, even though she’s not one for profanity.
 Sometimes she even uses a little subterfuge when nothing else works.
 For instance, in The Kalahari Typing School For Men, Mma.
-Ramotswe is trying to help her client Mr. Molofelo locate his former landlady Mma.
+Ramotswe is trying to help her client Mr. Molefelo locate his former landlady Mma.
 Tsolamosese.
-Long ago Mr. Molofelo took a radio from the family and now he wants to make things right.
+Long ago Mr. Molefelo took a radio from the family and now he wants to make things right.
 Since Mma.
 Tsolamosese is the widow of a government employee, Mma.
 Ramotswe hits on the idea of finding her through the government pension office.
 The clerk responsible for those files refuses to give her any information, claiming that the rules forbid it.
 Here is what happens next (I admit, too; this is one of my personal favourite scenes from this series):